banfelder/linux_bridge_demo/README.md

 2. h1: a bare host with IP address 192.168.60.11/24 running on eth1
 3. b0: a host running linux bridge (i.e. acting as an L2 switch) that will allow h0 to ping h1.
 This switch has two network ports, eth1 and eth2.
 As it is just a switch, these ports don't have IP addresses assigned to them.

 Note that all three hosts have an eth0 network interface.
-This is the NAT bridge that VirtualBox requires, and that you use to ssh from your VirtualBox host into each of the guest boxes.
+This is the NAT bridge that Vagrant requires, and that you use to ssh from your VirtualBox host into each of the guest boxes.
 None of the eth0 interfaces are relevant to the demonstration of bridging.

 A diagram of the modeled network: